maaretp/PairProgrammingBook/manuscript/015_Story from early days.md

    * With hands on keyboard and a strong-style pair programming experience, the navigator can use words to transfer knowledge in a way that is actionable for the driver learning the knowledge.

    * It looks like backseat driving and without consent can be very uncomfortable

+   * The session was on testing and was hijacked to be on IDE use - the backseat driver's preferred thing to teach